RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 5.)
 Once you're in OpenCore, select "macOS Recovery"

 6.)
-Once you're in reovery, head over to Disk Utility
+Once you're in recovery, head over to Disk Utility

 7.)
 Click "Show All Disks"